Professor Teehan, Chairperson

 - Orient students to the many different forms of human religious expression from antiquity to modernity.

-In all of these ways the study of religion prepares students for future careers in fields such as diplomacy, business, politics, law and the health professions.
+In all of these ways the study of religion prepares students for future careers in fields such as diplomacy, business, politics and law.
 A few of our students will go into the ministry, but most will take their knowledge and skills into secular careers that require people who have an acute ability to recognize and appreciate what things look like from someone else’s point of view.

 Jewish Studies (JWST)